sayantann11/Engage_Project_Automotive_industry/README.md

-## I will also provide a default analysis of the given dataset, such as customer categories, the most popular automobile specification combinations (engine type, fuel, mileage, and so on), the best time to introduce a new car, and so on. as it can perform:
+* In addition, I will provide a default analysis of the given dataset, including client groups, the most popular automobile specification combinations (engine type, fuel, mileage, and so on), the ideal time to introduce a new car, and so on. as it is capable of:

-  ## Once the user Insert Dataset.
-It will redirect to next Page where User and see the dataset with its Features.
+* After that, the user must Insert Dataset.
+It will take the user to the next page, where they can view the dataset and its features.

    ![image](https://user-images.githubusercontent.com/64836894/169657701-ec1572b5-596d-45de-add1-c112461d3d8a.png)

-  ## At nav bar 3 options are present.  which will navigate as per user action.
+* Three options are available in the navigation bar.
+This will traverse according to the user's actions

    ![image](https://user-images.githubusercontent.com/64836894/169657791-6bf7a291-4373-4728-aebb-12aa5c321504.png)